American Red Cross: National Response Framework

 As a National Response Framework support agency, ARC shelters, feeds and provides other types of emergency relief to victims of disasters.
-ARC is a co-lead with the Federal Emergency Management Agency (FEMA) for the mass care portion of Emergency Support Function 6.
+American Red Cross is a co-lead with the Federal Emergency Management Agency (FEMA) for the mass care portion of Emergency Support Function 6.
 ARC and FEMA share responsibility for planning and coordinating mass care services with FEMA.
-ARC has responsibilities for other Emergency Support Functions, such as providing health and mental health services.
+The American Red Cross has responsibilities for other Emergency Support Functions, such as providing health and mental health services.

 Disaster responses

 1908 Messina earthquake

 In 1908 an earthquake and tsunami devastated the area surround the Strait of Messina.
 The American public donated nearly $1 million to the American Red Cross which was sent to Italy via the State Department, alongside $800,000 in public funds.
 The decision to use the State Department to distribute funds, rather than sending them directly to the Italian Red Cross, was indicative of the organization's shift away from the International Red Cross movement and towards US interests.
 This was the ARC's first major response to an international civilian disaster.